jimatienza/CRUD-Laravel/README.md

 3.Go to a browser and go to localhost/phpmyadmin and create a database

-4.Open the project in an IDE and edit the .env.example file to .env and find the DB_DATABASE in the file and replace its value and to the name of the database you created then change DB_USERNAME value to root and the DB_PASSWORD value to none(as in nothing)
+4.Open the project in an IDE and edit the .env.example file to .env and find the DB_DATABASE in the file and replace its value to the name of the database you created then change DB_USERNAME value to root and the DB_PASSWORD value to none(as in nothing)

 5.run git and access the address of the project from the htdocs.
 Type "composer install"